react-native-google-signin/docs/docs/setting-up/expo.md

 ### Expo and Firebase

-With Firebase, [obtain the config file](./get-config-file) and place it into your project.
+If you are using Firebase, [obtain the config file](./get-config-file) and place it into your project.
 Then specify the path to the file:

 ```json title="app.json"
 {